smjuni/Election-Analysis/README.md

   - The winner of the election was Diana DeGette with 73.8% and 272892 votes.

 ## Election Audit Summary ##
 This script could be easily modified to perform analysis of any election.
-The script is versatile if the data is provided in a similar format and the outcomes of the election are following the same formulas.
+As is, the script can accept any number of Candidates and Counties.
+The script remains versatile if the data is provided in a csv format and the outcomes of the election are following the same formulas.

-In order to utilize this script for a different data set, you would need to ensure that the os.path.join command is linked to the correct resource and then that the below code references the correct input for candidate name and county(or other area) name.
+In order to utilize this script for a different .csv data set, you would need to ensure that the os.path.join command is linked to the correct resource and that the below code references the correct input for candidate name and county(or other area) name.

         # Get the candidate name from each row.